Children

 These years of support are already bearing fruit today: many of the former kids from the programme are now adults and employed, earning their own money and now looking after other orphans, financing their education and ensuring that they too have a real chance for their future.

-Assumption of school fees for 750 destitute orphans, financing of measures for the social care of orphans, financing of Behaviour Change programs as part of AIDS prevention, support for examination fees for graduating classes after the lockdown.
+Payment of school fees for 300 destitute orphans, financing of measures for the social care of children and the Behavior Change Program as part of AIDS prevention.

 Kampala/Uganda